 'All models are wrong, but some models are useful.'
-Radioactivity is a lifedetrimental exposure that increases individuals' susceptibility to cancer onset.
-The plasticity of the aging rate, expressed as $d(\log \mu(x))/dx$, has been informally acknowledged, often conflated with mortality rate $\mu(x)$ or risk log $\mu(x)$.
-A formal examination of this plasticity is lacking.
+Radioactivity is a life-detrimental exposure that increases individuals' susceptibility to cancer onset.
+The plasticity of the rate of aging $d(\log \mu(x))/dx$ has never been formally addressed, as it has been casually inferred as mortality rate $\mu(x)$ or risk log $\mu(x)$.
 The mortality schedule of irradiated F0 atomic bomb survivors in Hiroshima (U-235) and Nagasaki (Pu-239) at age exposure 40 - 45 (ATE45) can unveil the characteristics of hazard trajectories by isotope type and dosimetry.
 Based on the advantage derived from background radiation, an alternative population was employed during the comparative study.
 A dose-dependent relationship between radioactive isotope types and the rate of aging was presented in the frailty framework; γ -Gompertz-Makeham.
-Among survivors within the 0-5mGy range, an apparent pseudo-benefit initial mortality risk, linked to the distance from the epicenter, implies that mortality selection is influenced by both impact severity and natural frailty.
-Moreover, the standardized mortality ratio indicates a more pronounced impact of Pu-239 on age-specific mortality trajectories compared to U-235.
-In the 0-5mGy range, Pu-239 shows 11% (M) and 37% (F), while U-235 exhibits 4% (M) and 0.5% (F).
+A pseudo-benefit initial mortality risk by distance to the epicenter was also observed among 0-5mGy survivors, suggesting that selection for mortality was determined by stringency from impact and frailty from natural selection.
+Furthermore, the standardized mortality ratio suggests Pu-239 has a more drastic effect on age-specific mortality trajectory than U-235; 0-5mGy, Pu-239 11%(M) 37%(F); U-235 4%(M) 0.5%(F).
 Upon intense radiation exposure, variation in the human rate of aging exists within a 10-km radius from the epicenter, and gender sensitivity may be a significant contributor to mortality selection.